 Nancy Hartney is soon to publish her first novel set against the backdrop of a Marine's return home from Vietnam.
 It is a tale of psychic pounding as Reid Holcombe re-enters a world deeply changed from the one he left years prior.
-Look for it on bookshelves soon.
+Look for it on bookshelves, your local libraries, and Amazon 2021.

 Her previous two short story collections set in the South—'Washed in the Water: Tales from the South' and 'If the Creek Don’t Rise: Tales from the South' continue to be available in bookstores and public libraries.
 Other short stories appear in literary journals, western anthologies, and regional publications.
 Her non-fiction work can be found in a historical quarterly, popular magazines, and various equine publications.
 She serves as writing contest judge, workshop leader, and presents author readings at libraries and book clubs.